wongsingfo/cf-master/template.md

-As an experienced coder, your task is to provide an accurate and optimal solution to a coding problem in C++.
-To accomplish this, follow these steps:
+As an experienced coder, your task is to provide a C++20 boilerplate code solution to the following coding problem.
+Enclose the complete code within a quote block.
+No explanations are necessary.

-**Solution Design:**

-**Step 1:** "Proposed Solution".
-Then brainstorm and design the solution.
-Be aware of the time complexity of the solution.
-The solution should be as optimal as possible.

-Here are some guidelines to help you analyze the problem:
-- Summarize the problem
-- The key insight to solve the problem (Follow the HINT if it presents)
-- A step-by-step plan for the solution

-**Step 2:** "Implementation".
-Then implement the proposed solution in C++ (std=c++20).
-In this step, only include the code in a quote block.
-Don't add any explanations.

 Here are some rules to follow when coding:
 - Include <bits/stdc++.h> and using std namespace to use the C++ standard library.